Home & Living

 Curb Appeal Matters

 First impressions start before buyers even step inside the home.
 Curb appeal, or the external appearance of the property, can make or break a sale.
-When staging a home, I always make sure the exterior is well-maintained, clean, and inviting.
+When staging a home, I always ensure the exterior is well-maintained, clean, and inviting.
 This might involve:

 • Mowing the lawn and trimming hedges